davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 > - Depends on the project
 > - Depends on the aims behind your notebook
-> - Reproducibility, citizen Science§, collaboration tool?
+> - Reproducibility, citizen Science, collaboration tool?

 ---